IndieCade

-The Indiecade festival is the only stand-alone festival for independent games in the United States, and open to the public.
+The IndieCade festival is the only stand-alone festival open to the public in the United States for exclusively independent games.
 Games are submitted for consideration to the IndieCade festival jury in the early spring and a selection of finalists for the culminating annual IndieCade festival is determined and announced by the fall.
 Additional games from the pool of IndieCade submissions are showcased at a variety of events each year around the world.
-2009 IndieCade showcase events included E3, the Ottawa International Animation Festival (OIAF) partnered with the IndieCade organization "that focuses on independent games and works to cultivate innovation and artistry in interactive media" in 2009, and an independent video gaming ("IndieCade Europe") festival has been held in the United Kingdom in 2007-2009 at Gamecity.
-In 2016 IndieCade Europe was rebooted and took place in that year and 2017 in Paris, where it will return in 2018.